Utah Administrative Code

 (C) The variance is documented appropriately.

-(A) An official ENTRY PERMIT is required to import live aquatic animals or their gametes into Utah.
+(A) Except as provided in Subsection (L), an official ENTRY PERMIT is required to import live aquatic animals or their gametes into Utah.
 This permit is in addition to the COR for operation of the facility or as otherwise specified in R58-17-4.
 The entry permit can be obtained at no charge by contacting the Department, Fish Health Program and providing the following information:

 (1) Name, address, phone number and COR number of importer.